10 Ways Migraine is Not “Just a Headache”

 Most people with migraine have pain on only one side of the head, but many have it on both sides.
 Those with pain throughout the head can also have more intense pain on one side than the other.
 The pain can be located anywhere on the head, including in the eyes, sinuses, roof of mouth, ears, or face.

 Migraine pain worsens with movement.
 Rolling over in bed can be excruciating.
 Some people will forgo getting up to get medication or water or to go to the bathroom because walking is too painful.

 There’s a common misconception that people vomit because the pain is so bad, but the nausea is a symptom separate from the pain (some people even have migraine attacks with severe nausea and no head pain).
-73% of people with migraine have nausea and 29% vomit.2 Vomiting is never pleasant, but when any movement can worsen the pain, it is nothing short of horrific.
+According to a study conducted in 2013, 90% of people with migraine have nausea, and 70% vomit.2 Vomiting is never pleasant, but when any movement can worsen the pain, it is nothing short of horrific.
 Nausea without vomiting is nothing to scoff at.
 People with chronic migraine can lose unhealthy amounts of weight because they are too nauseated to eat.

 The primary symptoms people associate with migraine – pain, nausea, vomiting, sense hypersensitivity – are only the most common.
 Here are a handful of examples from the very long list of possible migraine symptoms: vertigo, difficulty finding words, numbness or tingling in the face or extremities, partial paralysis, frequent urination, brain fog, changes in heart rate and blood pressure.3 And there's more, like the list of strange symptoms that Migraine.com readers reported.